-I study visual perception in clinical populations.
-Many psychiatric conditions feature atypical sensory processing, which can be caused by the same underlying processes that are causing core symptoms.
-By studying how people see the world, I hope to find out more about fundamental brain mechanisms in clinical conditions.
-Using vision science to study these conditions has the benefit of being cheap, non-invasive, and quick.
+Before that, I studied visual perception in clinical populations.
+Many psychiatric conditions feature unusual sensory processing, which can be caused by the same underlying processes that are causing core symptoms.
+I ran behavioural studies to tap into these underlying processes.

 I blog mostly about neuroscience, stats, data visualisation - but I may go into other technical things later on too.
 You can find all my posts here, and you can subscribe here.
 Here are my recent posts: